liorbp/Taurus-Decode/README.md

 # Taurus-Decode
-A python script that replaces obfuscated strings within the Taurus AutoIT loader with their de-obfuscated equivilent.
-This is a proof-of-concept and its not anticipated to be maintained over time.
+A python script that replaces obfuscated strings within the Taurus AutoIT loader with their de-obfuscated equivalent.
+This is a proof-of-concept and it's not anticipated to be maintained over time.

 # Usage